vikejs/vike/README.md

 import fetch from 'node-fetch'

 export { addContextProps }
-export { setPageProps }
+export { passToClient }

 async function addContextProps({ contextProps }) {
-  // Route parameters are available at `contextProps` const { movieId } = contextProps
+  // The route parameter of `/star-wars/:movieId` is available at `contextProps.movieId` const { movieId } = contextProps

-  // We could also use SQL/ORM queries here const response = await fetch(`https://swapi.dev/api/films/${movieId}`)
-  const movie = await response.json()
+  // We could also use a SQL/ORM query here const response = await fetch(`https://swapi.dev/api/films/${movieId}`) let movie = await response.json()

+  // We send `movie` to the browser; we select only the data we
+  // need in order to minimize what it sent over the network. const { title, release_date, director } = movie movie = { title, release_date, director }

+  // The render and hydrate functions we defined earlier use `contextProps.pageProps`.
+  // This is where we define `contextProps.pageProps`. const pageProps = { movie }

-  return { movie }
+  return { pageProps }
 }

-// The `contextProps` are available only on the server, and only the `pageProps` are
+// By default `contextProps` are available only on the server; we use `passToClient` to
-// serialized and passed to the browser. function setPageProps({ contextProps }) {
+// tell `vite-plugin-ssr` to serialize and pass `contextProps.pageProps` to the browser. const passToClient = ['pageProps']
-  // We select only the data we need in order to minimize what it sent over the network const { title, release_date, director } = contextProps.movie const movie = { title, release_date, director }
-  const pageProps = { movie }
-  return pageProps
-}
 ```

 The `addContextProps()` hook always runs in Node.js,